 Offering access to online resources

-Our website is designed to keep the entire Parkinson's community up to date on the latest disease-related news, research and information, as well as the EPDA's own projects, activities and resources.
+In addition, our websites are designed to keep the entire Parkinson's community up to date on the latest disease-related news, research and information, as well as the EPDA's own projects, activities and resources.
 Discover the following online resources:

 Introducing the largest European online Parkinson's library.
 From identifying symptoms and offering advice on how to live a full live to the latest treatments and therapies, find everything you need to know about the condition here.